Skip to main content

 A rigorous, math-intensive trajectory designing the circuits, control systems, and embedded firmware that power next-generation assistive devices — directly leading to high-impact careers in biomedical electronics and accessible technology.

 Connor is not starting from zero.
-He is entering RIT already holding an Associate's Degree in Mathematics.
-This proven mastery of advanced collegiate mathematics guarantees he is uniquely prepared to tackle the intense analytical and systems-level demands of Electrical Engineering.
+He is entering RIT already holding an Associate's Degree in Mathematics — a proven mastery of advanced collegiate mathematics that sets him apart and prepares him for the intense analytical demands of Electrical Engineering.

 Advanced Mathematics